Joey Bickers at the 2013 Mazda Club Racer Shootout. (Mike Ditz photo)

 Stay up to date with the series by visiting www.MX-5Cup.com and follow on Facebook at http://www.facebook.com/MazdaMX5Cup and Twitter @MazdaMX5Cup.

-The GT Issue is on sale now.
+The Speed Issue of RACER is on sale now.
 Click here for more information.

 FROM THE RACER CHANNEL ON YOUTUBE